101 Cooking For Two

 • Pour the nuts onto the prepared baking sheet and spread them into a single layer.

-• Place in the 250° oven.
-Every 15 minutes, flip and stir the nuts leaving them to flatten into a single layer—a total cooking time of 1 hour.
+• Place in the 250ยฐ oven.
+Flip and stir the nuts every 15 minutes and flatten them into a single layer each time.

 Your Own Private Notes